Learn how to build an iOS application that can claim an mDoc via OID4VCI

 object:Swiftstruct DiscoveredCredentialOffer { let issuer: URL let authorizeEndpoint: URL let tokenEndpoint: URL let credentialEndpoint: URL let credentials: [OfferedCredential] let mdocIacasUri: URL? }

-The wallet application can now use the
+The application can now use the

 issuer